-This year, the summer solstice—also known as the official start of summer—happens on June 21.
-At precisely 11:54 a.m.
-Eastern time, the sun will be at its highest point in the sky, and we’ll experience the longest day of the year in the northern hemisphere.
+In 2021, the summer solstice—also known as the official start of summer—happens on June 20.
+The sun will be at its highest point in the sky, and we’ll experience the longest day of the year in the northern hemisphere.

 Scenic Highway 75 is also called Silver Strand Boulevard, named for the area that surrounds it.
 The Silver Strand is a narrow, 7-mile-long stretch of land that makes out the southern part of Coronado, an affluent resort city just across the bay from downtown San Diego.
 Silver Strand Boulevard runs straight down the center of the strand, connecting Coronado with Imperial Beach on San Diego’s southern coast.

 The Silver Strand packs a lot into a limited geographic area, including a state beach, a yacht club, two Navy bases, residential areas, resorts, campgrounds, and marinas.
 It encloses the San Diego Bay National Wildlife Refuge, home to several threatened or endangered species of birds and other wildlife.